pylover/adia/README.md

 ## Web interface

-The `dial` package should be compatible with the `Brython` too.
+The `adia` package should be compatible with the `Brython` too.
 So, you can use it on every browser which supports ECMA6.

 To build and check the demo, run: